-Everything you need to know about why we observe the first day of Lent when we do
+Everything you need to know about when we observe the first day of Lent.

 Ash Wednesday, the first day of the penitential season of Lent in the Catholic Church, is always 46 days before Easter Sunday.
 It is a “movable” feast that is assigned a date in the calendar only after the date of Easter Sunday is calculated.